Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/README.md

 - your notebook & charger

 Deadline of homework:
-- give a demonstration to a software tutor @ 3007 before your tutorial 2 section begins
+- demonstrate to a software tutor @ 3007 before your tutorial 2 section begins
 - email to Emmett (yhyim@ust.hk) before your tutorial 2 section begins

 ## Tutorial 2 - TIMER